Pharmacy

 Geographic Diversity

-Students from other countries are interested in Pharmacy, too.
+Americans aren’t the only ones with an interest in Pharmacy.
 About 14.0% of those with this major are international students.

 Amount of Education Required for Careers Related to Pharmacy

-Some degrees associated with pharmacy may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with pharmacy require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for pharmacy careers below.